Events on This Day

 2011 - Medical services were paralyzed across the eastern Indian state of Bihar by a strike by thousands of doctors.
 They demanded better security after one of their colleagues was killed by a group of prisoners.
 Bhudeo Singh, a prison doctor in Gopalganj district, was fatally beaten after he refused to issue fake certificates to seven prisoners stating they were too ill to be moved to another jail.
 Local police Superintendent K.S.
 Anupam said the prisoners were resisting the transfer.

 2012 - A U.S. federal appeals court in Boston declared that the Defense of Marriage Act unconstitutionally denied federal benefits to married gay couples.
-The ruling all but guaranteed the law would be reviewed by U.S. Supreme Court.
+(On December 13, 2022, DOMA was repealed by the passage of the Respect for Marriage Act which was signed into law by President Joe Biden.)

 2013 - Movies debuting in U.S. theatres: After Earth, starring Will Smith, Jaden Smith, Isabelle Fuhrman, Zoë Kravitz, Kristofer Hivju, David Denman and Sophie Okonedo; Now You See Me, starring Isla Fisher, Morgan Freeman, Mark Ruffalo, Jesse Eisenberg, Woody Harrelson, Dave Franco, Michael Caine and Mélanie Laurent; The East, with Brit Marling, Alexander Skarsgård, Ellen Page, Toby Kebbell, Shiloh Fernandez, Aldis Hodge, Danielle Macdonald, Hillary Baack and Patricia Clarkson; The History of Future Folk, starring Nils d’Aulaire, Jay Klaitz, Julie Ann Emery, April L. Hernandez, Dee Snider and Onata Aprile; and The Kings of Summer, with Alison Brie, Nick Offerman, Moises Arias, Megan Mullally, Mary Lynn Rajskub, Nick Robinson, Gabriel Basso and Erin Moriarty.